 Create a blocking trigger

-The negation of “does not equal” allow, ads an extra layer of security.
-So you make sure, that the trigger only does not block, if the user has consented.
+The negation of “does not equal” adds an additional layer of security.
+It ensures that the trigger will only be unblocked when the user has explicitly provided consent.

 Add the blocking trigger to tags